carpentries-incubator/machine-learning-novice-python/_episodes/02-learning.md

 keypoints:
 - "Loss functions allow us to define a good model."
+- "$y$ is a known target. $yhat$ is a prediction."
 - "Mean squared error is an example of a loss function."
-- "$y$ is a known target. $yhat$ is a prediction."
+- "After defining a loss function, we search for the optimal solution in a process known as 'training'."
+- "Optimisation is at the heart of machine learning."
 ---

 ## How do machines learn?